CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexDataProtectionPeerAllOf.md

 `func (o *HyperflexDataProtectionPeerAllOf) HasSrcCluster() bool`

 HasSrcCluster returns a boolean if a field has been set.

+### GetTgtCluster

+`func (o *HyperflexDataProtectionPeerAllOf) GetTgtCluster() HyperflexClusterRelationship`

+GetTgtCluster returns the TgtCluster field if non-nil, zero value otherwise.

+### GetTgtClusterOk

+`func (o *HyperflexDataProtectionPeerAllOf) GetTgtClusterOk() (*HyperflexClusterRelationship, bool)`

+GetTgtClusterOk returns a tuple with the TgtCluster field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTgtCluster

+`func (o *HyperflexDataProtectionPeerAllOf) SetTgtCluster(v HyperflexClusterRelationship)`

+SetTgtCluster sets TgtCluster field to given value.

+### HasTgtCluster

+`func (o *HyperflexDataProtectionPeerAllOf) HasTgtCluster() bool`

+HasTgtCluster returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)